YMPort/MGEED/README.md

 Arousal: The value of arousal is ranking from 1 to 9 representing intensity level from calm to exciting.

-Emotion: The emotion one of the 7-class categorical affective states (1:neutral, 2:happy, 3:sad, 4:angry, 5:fear, 6:disgust, 7:surprise,).
+Emotion: The emotion is one of the 7-class categorical affective states (1:neutral; 2:happy; 3:sad; 4:angry; 5:fear; 6:disgust and 7:surprise).

 --------------------------------------------------------------